Biomass Heating Facility

 Signifying Hotchkiss School’s commitment to becoming carbon-neutral, this facility is a living classroom for students that burns sustainably-harvested woodchips to heat the campus.
 Its undulating green roof blends into its surroundings while standing out as an iconic landmark.

-Centerbrook designed this Central Heating Facility to heat all 1.2 million square feet of the 85 buildings that comprise the campus of the Hotchkiss School in Lakeville, Connecticut.
+Centerbrook designed this Central Heating Facility to heat all 1.2 million square feet of the 85 buildings that comprise the campus.
 It burns woodchips and replaces an oil-fired boiler plant, reducing greenhouse gas emissions by a third to nearly a half.
-The 16,500-square-foot building houses two biomass boilers.
+The building houses two biomass boilers.
 Four truck bays feed wood chips into a 17,500-cubic-foot storage bin capable of supplying a week’s worth of fuel.

 The facility was designed to do three incongruous things at once: